Ask Richard

 1874 Rev. John Hoyland retired as vicar of Felkirk

-1881 Census Brierley Hall (Church Street Brierley )
+1881 Census at Brierley Hall Church Street Brierley

 Mary Ann his wife 48 Felkirk, and his two children at home both scholars Fanny I. 10 Felkirk.
 John Henry 9 Felkirk, the other children Alice and Clare Hoyland are listed at a London boarding school, Clement E. Hoyland is listed at a Doncaster boarding school the same year.